Age-Related Macular Degeneration (AMD)

 - Smoking

-- Long-term exposure to sunlight without protection
+- Long-term exposure to harmful UV rays (e.g., sunlight)

-Preventive Steps for AMD
+Preventive and Treatment for Dry AMD

-- Ensuring that any underlying conditions that worsen AMD are under control
+- Getting underlying conditions under control

-- Avoiding smoking
+- Avoiding or quitting smoking

 - Achieving and maintaining a healthy body mass index (BMI)